 Our advice is always (once you’ve consulted your doctor): how fit can you get?
 To this end, we’ve prepared an in-depth guide on how to train for Kilimanjaro.

 Don’t make your climb harder by not making the effort to be as fit as you can be – but don’t make your preparation even harder by thinking you need to be an elite athlete.

-If you’re used to only being able to sleep in your own bed, with fluffy white linen, then you may find the camping a bit hard – at least at first.
+If you’re used to only being able to sleep in your own bed, with fluffy white linen, then you may find the camping and sleeping on Kilimanjaro a bit hard – at least at first.
 While we provide comfortable sleeping mats and warm sleeping bags, if you’re not used to sleeping in a tent, it may take some getting used to.